RDU’s Vision 2040 Master Plan

-The Federal Aviation Administration approved the Raleigh-Durham Airport Authority’s 25-year master plan – Vision 2040 – in 2017 after a two-year public process.
-The plan is the result of a comprehensive study of RDU’s short, medium and long-term development needs to meet the region’s future aviation demand.
+The Federal Aviation Administration (FAA) approved Vision 2040, the Raleigh-Durham Airport Authority’s 25-year master plan for growth, in 2017 after a two-year public process.
+The plan is the result of a comprehensive study of RDU’s short, medium and long-term development needs to meet the Research Triangle region’s future demand for aviation.

-Vision 2040 is a long-range roadmap that provides a guide for the airport to follow when making decisions about major campus construction projects.
-The master plan focuses on four primary areas: the airfield, terminals, ground transportation and general aviation.
+Vision 2040 is a long-range roadmap for the Authority to follow when making decisions about major campus construction projects.
+The master plan focuses on four primary areas: the airfield, terminals, ground transportation, and general aviation.

-The plan is based on projected passenger volumes and the ability of RDU’s facilities to handle current and future demand.
-It takes socioeconomic and environmental impacts and benefits into consideration.
-Within Vision 2040 is an Airport Layout Plan, which visualizes how the RDU of tomorrow will look.
+The plan is based on projected passenger volume and the ability of RDU’s facilities to handle current and future demand.
+It also takes socioeconomic and environmental impacts and benefits into consideration.
+Within Vision 2040 is an Airport Layout Plan that visualizes how the RDU of tomorrow will look.

-RDU is growing faster than Vision 2040 projected, but the airport only expands its facilities when a certain level of passenger demand is reached – regardless of the year it was anticipated to occur.
-RDU is tracking more than a decade ahead of master plan projections.
-That means all the capacity enhancement projects identified in the plan to occur over that period must be implemented now.
+Entering 2020, RDU was growing faster than Vision 2040 anticipated and was tracking more than a decade ahead of the master plan’s projections.
+RDU only expands its facilities when a certain level of passenger demand is reached – regardless of the year it was anticipated to occur.

 Talking about Vision 2040 on social media?
 Use hashtag #RDUVision2040.